Common Agricultural Policy (CAP)

 CAP is the Common Agricultural Policy

-The CAP is a common EU policy that helps to support European farmers in providing guaranteed access to safe, quality, traceable and sustainably produced food for 500 million European consumers.The CAP was reformed in 2013.
+The CAP ( Common Agricultural Policy )is a common EU policy that helps to support European farmers by providing a series of grants and subsidies to allow guaranteed access to safe, quality, traceable and sustainably produced food for 500 million European consumers.The CAP was reformed in 2013.

 Quality, safe, traceable food at an affordable price for consumers